JULIE D. JOHNSTON

 - Johnston, J. (2006).
 Upper Canada College Prep School Gets Back to the Garden.
 City Farmer, Canada's Office of Urban Agriculture.

-- Johnston, J. (2009 to 2014).
+- Johnston, J. (2009 to present).
 Compassionate Climate Action.
-Weekly blog on climate change solutions (and frustrations).
+Sometimes weekly blog on climate change solutions (and frustrations).

 (Projects not already mentioned)

 Coordinator / Editor / Co-writer, Becoming a Climate Champion: